adilmuhammad6422/raspberrypi-irobot/README.md

 # TODOs
 ### Software Todos:
 - [ ] meet with Nathan to ask about the commented todos in the readme
-- [ ] readme todos: Sanity check 2 - connect with server, server should send "hello client", client should send back "hello server"
+- [ ] readme todos: Sanity check 2 - connect with server, server should send "hello", client should send back "hello OK"
 - [ ] readme todos: verify startup file
-- [ ] if demo1 is running, how can we stop it?
+- [ ] if demo1 is running, how can we stop it? interrupt added, needs to be verified.
 ### Physical Todos:
 - [ ] All 12 pis have updated OS, installed software
 - [ ] All 12 pis can communicate with roomba (Sanity Check 1)